Dr Peter Coe

 Research centres and groups

-My primary research interests are: (i) citizen journalism's impact on free speech, media freedom and regulation and the concepts of privacy and reputation; (ii) defamation and the protection of corporate reputation; (iii) media power and plurality, the role the media plays within society and its impact on democracy.
-My work in these areas has been published in leading journals such as Legal Studies, the University of Melbourne's Media & Arts Law Review, the Journal of Business Law and Northern Ireland Legal Quarterly, amongst others, and my forthcoming monograph, Media Freedom in the Age Citizen Journalism, will be published by Edward Elgar Publishing.
-In addition, I regularly write for practitioner and media outlets, such as Inforrm, and I am regularly invited to speak to the media, at conferences and to give guest lectures to academics, non-academics and policy makers.
+My primary research interests are: (i) citizen journalism's impact on free speech, media freedom and regulation, and the concepts of privacy and reputation; (ii) defamation, including the protection of corporate reputation; (iii) media power and plurality, the role the media plays within society and its impact on democracy.
+My work in these areas has been published in leading journals such as Legal Studies, the University of Melbourne's Media & Arts Law Review, the Journal of Business Law and Northern Ireland Legal Quarterly, amongst others, and my monograph, Media Freedom in the Age Citizen Journalism, was published by Edward Elgar Publishing in 2021.
+I am also the co-editor, with Professor Paul Wragg, of Landmark Cases in Privacy Law, which will be published by Hart Publishing in 2022.
+In addition, I regularly write for practitioner and media outlets, such as Inforrm, and I am often invited to speak to the media, at international conferences, and to give guest lectures to academics, non-academics and policy makers.

 Since August 2019 I have been Editor-in-Chief of Communications Law, one of the leading specialist journals devoted to media and technology law.
 I am also the author of the 'In Brief' section of the journal.
 Prior to taking over the Editorship of the journal I was a member of its Editorial Board.
 I also sit on the International Editorial Boards of In Medias Res and the International Journal of Communication and New Technologies Law.
 Additionally, I am an Academic Associate Member of East Anglian Chambers and a Senior Fellow of the Higher Education Academy.
 From 2017 to 2020 I was a member of the Executive Committee of the Society of Legal Scholars, and in 2020 I became the Convenor of the Society’s Media and Communications Law subject section.